Khin Nyunt: Controversy

-From 1988 until his purge in 2004, he oversaw the arrest of around 10,000 people.
+From 1988 until his purge in 2004, Khin Nyunt oversaw the arrest of around 10,000 people.
 Many were subjected to torture and farcical trials that resulted in decades-long prison sentences.
 Dozens of his military intelligence units harassed, intimidated and detained opposition activists.
 His military intelligence units infiltrated almost every organization in the country and maintained networks of spies in almost every neighbourhood.
 Their agents were placed in customs, immigration and police departments, and officers military intelligence even monitored other senior military officials, including top generals.

-He was instrumental in closing the universities, then reopening them after they had been relocated to remote, ill-equipped campuses where students could no longer organise protests or get a meaningful education.
+Khin Nyunt was instrumental in closing the universities, then reopening them after they had been relocated to remote, ill-equipped campuses where students could no longer organise protests or get a meaningful education.

 Arrest and release

 On 18 October 2004, in a one-sentence announcement signed by SPDC Chairman Than Shwe, Khin Nyunt was "permitted to retire on health grounds".
 However, he was immediately arrested and placed under protective custody.

 Allegations of Khin Nyunt's corruption were officially made several days later.
-Khin Nyunt's dismissal and arrest were the result of a power struggle in which the junta's strongman, Than Shwe, successfully managed to clip the power of the "intelligence faction" of the Burmese Armed Forces which Khin Nyunt led.
-Most of the Generals and military officers in the SPDC, like Than Shwe, did not want to negotiate with Aung San Suu Kyi and the National League for Democracy (NLD).
+His dismissal and arrest were the result of a power struggle in which the junta's strongman, Than Shwe, successfully managed to clip the power of the "intelligence faction" of the Myanmar Armed Forces which Khin Nyunt led.
+Most of the Generals and military officers in the SPDC, like Senior General Than Shwe, did not want to negotiate with Aung San Suu Kyi and the National League for Democracy (NLD).

-On 5 July 2005, Khin Nyunt was tried by a Special Tribunal inside Insein prison near Rangoon on various corruption charges.
+On 5 July 2005, Khin Nyunt was tried by a Special Tribunal inside Insein Prison near Rangoon on various corruption charges.
 On 21 July 2005, he was sentenced to 44 years in prison, though it is believed that he is ostensibly serving his sentence under house arrest instead of in prison.
-Khin Nyunt's sons were also sentenced to 51 and 68 years respectively.
+His sons were also sentenced to 51 and 68 years respectively.
 It is unclear whether his wife was also indicted.

 In July 2009, a video of Khin Nyunt at the home of former Burmese minister Brigadier-General Tint Swe, taken on 7 July 2009, was leaked to the public and there have been reports that Khin Nyunt and his wife have been able to travel outside their home on occasion, since March 2008.
 In December 2010, another 16-minute video of Khin Nyunt meeting with the Chief of Police Khin Yi and other senior police officers was circulated on YouTube.

-His brother-in-law was Than Nyein, a long-term political prisoner under military regime and founder of National Democratic Force Party, who died of lung cancer in Yangon on 21 May 2014.
-Tin Htut, his son in law, has been in prison since October 2004.
+Khin Nyunt's brother-in-law was Than Nyein, a long-term political prisoner under military regime and founder of National Democratic Force Party, who died of lung cancer in Yangon on 21 May 2014.
 Khin Nyunt was released from house arrest on 13 January 2012 by the order of President Thein Sein.